thewh1teagle/phonikud/README.md

 - Dictionaries prioritized based on `gold`, `silver`, `bronze`.
 - Hebrew niqqud is normalized and deduplicated phonetically (simplified)
-- Most of the Hebrew rules are happen in `phonemize.py`
+- Most of the Hebrew rules happen in `phonemize.py`
 - Input chars: `!"'(),-.:` and `0x5B0` to `0x5E0` (normalized later)
 - Output chars: `!"'(),-.:?abdefghijklmnoprsttstʃuvxzʃʒˈˌ`
 - It's highly recommend to normalize Hebrew using `mishkal.normalize('שָׁלוֹם')` when training models